DonnyLp/DonnyLp/README.md

 <!-- Add your awesome banner or logo here -->

-## About Me
-CS & Math student looking to leverage modern tech, to improve quality of life and solve everyday problems.

 ## 🌱 Current Focus

 Taking steps to adapt the "quantified self".